TrellixVulnTeam/swahilipython_SCMU/Doc/library/http.client.rst

 .. function:: parse_headers(fp)

-   Parse the headers from a file pointer *fp* representing a HTTP request/response.
+   Parse the headers kutoka a file pointer *fp* representing a HTTP request/response.
 The file has to be a :class:`BufferedIOBase` reader (i.e. not text) and must provide a valid :rfc:`2822` style header.